 The entrepreneurship and economic development growth initiative is a collaborative partnership among the University of Iowa’s John Pappajohn Entrepreneurial Center (Iowa JPEC), the Office of the Vice President for Research, the Office of the Executive Vice President & Provost, and the colleges of Business, Engineering, Liberal Arts and Sciences, and Health Sciences.

 Iowa JPEC offers nationally recognized, comprehensive entrepreneurial education programs to all Iowans.
 A wide variety of programs are available on campus and online and to MBA students at several locations across the state of Iowa.
 Entrepreneurial training programs are available to all Iowans from numerous cities throughout the state.
 JPEC and its university partners also play an important role in the development of Iowa-based technology and high-growth start-up companies.
 Whether providing one-on-one consulting services and group training, working with startup companies on technology transition, directing UI students on advanced field study projects, or providing training and seminars to business executives, the University seeks to support the next generation of entrepreneurs and business leaders.

 Entrepreneurship Curriculum and Education Programs:

-- New campus-wide graduate programs in entrepreneurship, innovation and tech management
+- Expand campus-wide graduate student education and co-curricular programs in entrepreneurship, innovation, and technology commercialization